shreybohra/BetterBEM/README.md

 Polars is a cell array containing four different fits.
 Elements 1 and 2 are fits of the lift coefficient and drag coefficient respectively, against angle of attack **in radians**, between -10 and 30 degrees.
 This can be obtained from XFOIL.

 Elements 3 and 4 are fits of Cl and Cd respectively, but between angles of attack betwene -180 degrees and +180 degrees.
+These have been separated from the other polars as any extrapolation method used typically results in some inaccuracies in the normal angle range.
+This data is only used while finding the root; if the optimal angle of attack of the aerofoil is between -10 and 30 degrees - which it almost certainly is - then the higher accuracy data will be used for calculating dcp and the forces once converged parameters have been found.